 A sale lost right there.

 Because the brand didn’t pay attention when the action was taken.
+Their click through rates must be abysmal.

 Online shopping is a very dynamic behavior and an action taken too far back is long irrelevant to the customer.